Ruddy ground dove: Habitat

 Adapts to artificial environments created by human action.
 Lives in open areas; the deforestation facilitated its expansion, especially in the areas formed to pasture or grain farming.
-He entered the big cities in the southeast and midwest regions of Brazil.
+They entered the big cities in the southeast and midwest regions of Brazil.

 Very aggressive with each other, although they can form groups, they compete for food and defend territories using one of the wings to strike hard at the opponent.
 The males are more bellicose.
 In disputes or when they sunbathe, lying on their side on the ground and with the wing stretched upwards, they show the large area of black feathers under the wing.